phuhl/ts-vitest-mocker/README.md

 Now let's create file `users-service.test.ts` and write some unit tests using ts-vitest-mocker.
 We will mock `UsersRepository` using `mock()` function.
-All repository methods will be mocked automatically using `jest.fn()` internally and all type-checking will work out-of-the-box.
+All repository methods will be mocked automatically using `vi.fn()` internally and all type-checking will work out-of-the-box.

 `users-service.test.ts` file: